 Or, to quote another adage, “Cheap at the beginning makes for expensive in the end.”

-At 3 to 5 cents per word (a not-uncommon fee for freelance editors), paying for a professional editor can be expensive, especially for a first-time author.
-So a book that is 75,000 words in length can cost as much as $3,750 for one round of editing, depending on the kind of editing you are having done (at least two rounds is recommended by some editors).
+Three to five cents (USD) per word is a not-uncommon fee for freelance editors.
+So paying for a professional editor can be expensive, especially for a first-time author.
+A book that is 75,000 words in length might cost as much as $3,750 for one round of editing, depending on the kind of editing you’re having done (at least two rounds is recommended by some editors).

-Costs like this can make the idea of “self-editing” your manuscript very tempting and very appealing.
+Costs like this can make the idea of “self-editing” your manuscript or using only editing software very tempting.

 But before you toss away the idea of paying for an editor, consider this…

-An author of my acquaintance (I’ll call him “Bob”) was able to self-publish a novel he had long been wanting to see in print.
-This author said he had already been published professionally by “the trades,” so he certainly would have had dealt with the publishing industry—including editors—before.
+An author of my acquaintance online (I’ll call him “Bob”) was able to self-publish a novel he had long been wanting to see in print.
+This author claimed he had already been published professionally by a traditional publisher, so he certainly would have dealt with the publishing industry— including editors— before.

-All throughout his draft-writing process, he commented on many Facebook and other social media posts where writers were asking about hiring an editor.
+All throughout his draft-writing process, he made lots of comments on many social media posts (whenever writers were asking about hiring an editor).
 “Bob” repeatedly said that editors cost too much, and that writers should try to “self-edit.”
+He praised the capabilities of editing software.
 He told countless writers that “self-editing” was not only possible, but just as effective as a professional editor, and perfectly acceptable for self-publishing.
-He made himself quite the advocate for this, in spite of the many times myself and others tried to explain that editors do far more than merely spell-check, doing far more than any app or other computer software could do.
+“Bob” made himself quite the advocate for this, in spite of the many times when myself and others tried to explain that editors do far more than merely spell-check, and do far more than any app or other computer software could do.

-Recently, “Bob” self-published this book.
+Recently, “Bob” self-published that book.
 It was a story he had been wanting to write for a long time.
-He paid money he said he could not really afford, to have 10,000 copies printed up and have the ebook posted online.
+He paid money he said he could not really afford, to have 10,000 copies printed up and have the e-book posted online.
+(I suspect he was vanity published, despite his claims otherwise.)

-He went on social media, spending the entire day promoting his new book online.
+He went on social media, spending the entire morning promoting his new book online.

 Because it was my favorite genre, and I rarely get to read many new authors writing in that genre, I was looking forward to reading it.
 As soon as I read his announcement about his new book, I downloaded it and began to read.